northernjay885/Machine-Learning-Web-System-for-predicting-income-in-the-USA/README.md

 Build a machine learning web system for predicting income in the USA.

-The machine learning models are trained by [Adult income dataset] (https://archive.ics.uci.edu/ml/datasets/Adult).
+The machine learning models are trained by [Adult income dataset](https://archive.ics.uci.edu/ml/datasets/Adult).

 And the prediction can be pulled from the web service using REST API.